 File transmission service enables mutual file backup between the server and the client.
-When a file on the server (or client) is changed, you can obtain the backup file from the client (or server) through FTP/TFTP/SFTP.
+When a file on the server (or client) is changed, you can obtain the backup file from the client (or server) through FTP or TFTP.

-The switch can serve as the client or server to upload and download files through FTP/TFTP/SFTP.
+The switch can serve as the client or server to upload and download files through FTP or TFTP.